 After selecting the Complaint Panel members, and liaising with the Complaint Panel, the Complainant and the School's Representative, the Clerk will write to the Complainant within ten school days, informing them of the names of the Complaint Panel members, and confirming the mutually agreed date of the Complaint Panel Hearing.
 If the Complainant objects to any of the named persons being appointed to the Complaint Panel, or needs to agree another mutually convenient date, they should notify the Clerk within three school days of receipt of the letter.
 Fair consideration will be given to any bona fide objection to a specific member of the Complaint Panel.
-If the Complaint Panel Hearing will not take place within twenty school days of receipt of the Complaint Panel.
+If the Complaint Panel Hearing will not take place within twenty school days of receipt of the Complainant's request, the letter will set out the exceptional circumstances involved.